Tutorial 1: Create a basic Snowflake Native App¶

 The output of this command is shown in the following example:

 In this section, you verified what versions and patches exist in your application package.
-Using this information, you defined the default release directive for the application package.
+Using this information, you configured the release channel for the application package and published the app.

 Create a listing for your application¶